zmjones/rfss/rfss_slides.md

 $$\mathbf{y} = f(\mathbf{X})$$

- - Non-parametric: No assumptions about the distribution of the outcome variable
+ - Non-parametric: No assumptions about the distribution of the outcome variable (only that the true function can be approximated well by composition of piecewise constant functions)
  - Works for continuous and discrete (ordered/unordered) outcomes
- - CART "learns" a piecewise approximation to $f(\cdot)$ by finding homogeneous subsets of the data conditional on the predictors
+ - CART "learns" a piecewise constant approximation to $f(\cdot)$ by finding homogeneous subsets of the data conditional on the predictors
  - Homogeneous subsets are produced by recursively splitting the data into binary partitions, conditional on their values on the predictors

 # CART (Demonstration)